umamimolecule/classnames/README.md

 <button class="btn btn-primary">Click me!</button>
 ```

-Say we wanted to always include the `btn` class, but only include `btn-primary` based on some condition, then we can achieve this:
+Say we wanted to always include the `btn` class, but only include `btn-primary` based on some condition, then we can achieve this using the `CN.Create` method:
 ```
 @using Umamimolecule.ClassNames